tsuru/tsuru/docs/services/api.rst

 Binding an app to a service instance
 ====================================

-This process begins when a tsuru customer binds an app to an instance of the service via command line tool:
+This process begins when a tsuru user binds an app to an instance of the service via command line tool:

 .. highlight:: bash